PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/while_loops.md

 - Try changing the code by making the variables int's.
 - What happens if you type letters?
 ```
-Remember that the conditional expressions must be in parens in C++ - as shown here for both `while` and `if`.
+Remember that the conditional expressions must be in parens in C++.
 `````{code_example-end}
 `````